aarch64-switch-rs/cargo-nx/README.md

 ## Usage

 First of all, the program can be executed as `cargo-nx` or simply as a cargo subcommand, `cargo nx`.
+It's quite similar to the normal `cargo build` subcommand.

-The only mandatory input is the build profile, which can be either `dev` or `release`.
+Available parameters/flags:

-Other optional parameters/flags:
+- `-r`, `--release`: Builds on release profile, same as the normal `cargo build --release` option.

 - `-p <path>`, `--path=<path>`: Specifies a path with a crate to build (containing `Cargo.toml`, etc.), since the current directory is used by default otherwise.